RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

      -   :away: Correct.
          :x: Incorrect.
 Try 'away'.

-This example uses a shpinx directive in the content area of the fill in the blank and checks correct answers against a range of values:
+This example uses a sphinx directive in the content area of the fill in the blank and checks correct answers against a range of values:

 ::